Cottingley Fairies Fool the World

 *Sir Arthur Conan Doyle and Harry Houdini Rift

-Looking at the images today, it is quite apparent the photos are 2-dimensional figures and although charming, can not possibly be real fairies.
-However, may believe fairies do exist.
+Looking at the images today, it is quite apparent the photos are 2-dimensional figures and although charming, can’t possibly be real fairies.
+However, many today believe that fairies really exist.

 Watch the movie.
 Click the link below to see images of the fairies which fooled many worldwide.